rsksmart/RSKIPs/IPs/RSKIP134.md

 ## Abstract

 RSK has a two-way peg system to lock funds in the Federation, using BTC, which are then released as RBTC in RSK through the Bridge native contract.
 This system was implemented using a whitelisting process that adds a nuisance to the usability of the network.
+`
 This RSKIP defines a process to restrict the amount of funds locked in the Federation at any time.
-This new process enables fully decentralized peg-ins, and aims to replace the previous peg-in whitelisting requirement.
+This new process enables fully decentralized peg-in, and aims to replace the previous peg-in whitelisting requirement.

 ## Motivation

 RSK was created as a second layer on top of Bitcoin, bringing smart-contract capabilities to the Bitcoin ecosystem, increasing the overall value of Bitcoin.
 The gateway between BTC and RSK is the two-way peg.
-If the peg-ins process is burdersome, it add unnecesary friction.
+If the peg-ins process is burdersome, it adds unnecesary friction.

-The proposed changes are required to remove the whitelisting while reducing other risks.
+The proposed changes are required to remove the whitelisting requirement while reducing other risks.

 ## Specification